Last Updated on 02.10.2024 by hrushetskyy

-Thanks to modern technology, we have countless ways to stay connected in the palms of our hands.
-While this helps us communicate with our friends and loved ones, it can be a distraction while driving.
+Thanks to modern technology, we now have numerous ways to stay connected right at our fingertips.
+While this ability enhances our communication with friends and loved ones, it can also pose a significant distraction when driving.

 In 2019 alone, 3,142 people died due to texting and driving and many other injuries and crashes occurred.
 To reduce distractions behind the wheel, try these safe driving apps and tools.
 Some even pay you to put down your phone while driving!